Czesław Niemen

-Czesław Niemen (/pl/; born Czesław Juliusz Wydrzycki; February 16, 1939 – January 17, 2004), occasionally credited mononymously as Niemen, was a Polish singer-songwriter, composer, and bandleader.
+Czesław Niemen (/pl/; born Czesław Juliusz Wydrzycki; February 16, 1939 – January 17, 2004), often credited mononymously as Niemen, was a Polish singer-songwriter, composer, and bandleader.
 Singing primarily in Polish, he is regarded as one of the most important and innovative Polish singer-songwriters and rock balladeers of the 20th century, representing one of the main pillars of the countercultural big-beat genre of the Eastern Bloc.
-He possessed an atypically wide vocal range and equally rich intonation.
+He was noted to possess an atypically wide vocal range with rich intonation.

-As his career developed throughout the early 1970s, his discography gradually became more instrumentally complex, falling under the influence of the progressive rock of Western Europe, avant-garde jazz, and free improvisation.
+As his career developed throughout the early 1970s, his output became more instrumentally complex, gradually falling under the influence of the progressive rock of Western Europe, avant-garde jazz from America, and free improvisation.
 His 1970 record Enigmatic is considered by many contemporary critics to be the greatest Polish rock album ever released, with many others of this era, including his self-titled "Red" album, considered classics in the then-nascent Polish jazz fusion scene.
-Lyrically, he would either provide his own material or adapt the poetry of revered Polish writers like Cyprian Norwid or Adam Asnyk.
+Lyrically, he would either provide his own material or adapt the poetry of revered Polish writers like Cyprian Norwid and Adam Asnyk.

 Biography

 Early life

 Niemen was born in Stare Wasiliszki in the Nowogródek Voivodeship of the Second Polish Republic (now in the Grodno Region of Belarus), to parents Antoni Wydrzycki (1896–1960) and Anna (née Markiewicz; 1897–1986).
 Niemen belonged to a community of Poles living outside the eastern borders of contemporary Poland, on the eastern lands of the historical Polish–Lithuanian Commonwealth (called 'Kresy' – 'borderlands' – in Polish).
 Czesław's father, Antoni, was a piano tuner, which had an impact on the young Niemen.
 From the age of 10, he was involved in both school and church choirs, sometimes playing organ accompaniment.
 Niemen briefly studied piano in Grodno at the pedagogical State College for one year, after which he was expelled for truancy.
 Aside from music, he also showed an interest in drawing and painting from an early age.

-In 1959, at the age of 19, the family were forcibly migrated to Northwest Poland along the Baltic Sea during the second repatriation of Poles, frequently moving between various cities, including Kołobrzeg, Świebodzin and Białogard.
+In 1959, at the age of 19, Niemen and his family were forcibly migrated to Northwest Poland along the Baltic Sea during the second repatriation of Poles, frequently moving between various cities, including Kołobrzeg, Świebodzin and Białogard.